clentafrica/Community-Managers/README.md

 To contribute to the success of CLENT Africa’s community, follow these steps:

 1. **Join Our Online Community**
-   - We manage an online community platform where members can engage in discussions, share resources, and collaborate on projects.
+   - We manage our discord online [community](https://discord.gg/u5yWdGNmyR) where members can engage in discussions, share resources, and collaborate on projects.
 Ensure you’re active and participate in our discussions across various channels (e.g., Discord, Facebook Groups, LinkedIn).

 2. **Familiarize Yourself with Our Community Guidelines**
    - Before engaging, please review our [Community Guidelines](community-guidelines.md) to ensure a safe, respectful, and inclusive environment.